-Science Pipelines The library of software components and the algorithms and processing pipelines assembled from them that are being developed by DM to generate science-ready data products from LSST images.
+Science Pipelines The library of software components and the algorithms and processing pipelines assembled from them that are being developed by DM to generate scienceready data products from LSST images.
 The Pipelines may be executed at scale as part of LSST Prompt or Data Release processing, or pieces of them may be used in a standalone mode or executed through the Rubin Science Platform.
 The Science Pipelines are one component of the LSST Software Stack.

-Science Platform A set of integrated web applications and services deployed at the LSST Data Access Centers (DACs) through which the scientific community will access, visualize, and perform next-to-the-data analysis of the LSST data products.

-SLAC SLAC National Accelerator Laboratory.

-SLAC National Accelerator Laboratory A national laboratory funded by the US Department of Energy (DOE); SLAC leads a consortium of DOE laboratories that has assumed responsibility for providing the LSST camera.
+- Science Platform A set of integrated web applications and services deployed at the LSST Data Access Centers (DACs) through which the scientific community will access, visualize, and perform next-to-the-data analysis of the LSST data products. - SLAC SLAC National Accelerator Laboratory. - SLAC National Accelerator Laboratory A national laboratory funded by the US Department of Energy (DOE); SLAC leads a consortium of DOE laboratories that has assumed responsibility for providing the LSST camera.
 Although the Camera project manages its own schedule and budget, including contingency, the Camera team's schedule and requirements are integrated with the larger Project.
-The camera effort is accountable to the LSSTPO..
+The camera effort is accountable to the LSSTPO.. - software The programs and other operating information used by a computer..